-However, Irwin Kim,

-last year's member, who is

-now in college, has a

-different view about the

-benefits of being a

-member.
-"I think it's the
+However, Irwin Kim, last year's member, who is how in college, has a different view about the benefits of being a member.
+"I think it's the but by working long hours at low paying jobs.
+Sure those paychecks will buy luxuries, but students must realize that an education is a once in a life time opportunity.
+There are a lot of clubs and activities here at S.C., and she encourages students to get involved.

 free food they serve

 us.... right before they

 torture us."

+With two experienced

 With two experienced members coming back this year, Geraldine del Prado and Rosette Isip, a junior, it's obvious that this team is already in a roll.
-So don't be left out---sign in with Mr. Mix in the counselling office---TODAY!!!
+So don't be left out---sign in with Mr. Mix in the counselling players, so who are they?
+Colorguard is the flag team here at Santa Clara High.
+This year, there are 16 girls on Colorguard, and you'll see them working after school every day to perfect their routines.
+They perform at half-time, in the rallies, and at parades.